Facilitating Practical Fault-tolerant Quantum Computing Based on Color Codes: Improved Color code decoding

 Now let us consider challenge (b): how to reduce the number of syndrome changes caused by a single error.
 In fact, the problem can be dealt with by a proper CNOT schedule.
-Intuitively, we hope that the multiple errors resulting from a single error propagation are neighbors, so that some syndrome changes can cancel each other out.
-For example, if an $X$ error in syndrome qubit propagates to two neighbor data qubits, the number of syndrome changes is still 2.
-In contrast, if two error data qubits are not neighbor, the number of syndrome changes is more than 2.
+Intuitively, we hope that the multiple errors resulting from a single error propagation are located in neighbor vertices on a face of the primary lattice, so that some syndrome changes can cancel each other out.
+For example, let us consider the measurement circuit of the stabilizer generator on an hexagonal face.
+If an $X$ error in syndrome qubit propagates to two neighbor data qubits, the number of syndrome changes is two.
+In contrast, if two error data qubits are not neighbors, the number of syndrome changes is four.
 Based on this intuition, we propose a criterion that a proper CNOT schedule needs to meet.